opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	              -h, --help
 	                     show this help message and exit

-	       svcmgr get
+	       svcmgr edit config

-	              get the raw or dereferenced value of a service configuration parameter

-	              --eval If set with the 'get' action, the  printed  value  of  --param  is scoped and dereferenced.

-	              --param=PARAM
-	                     point  a  service  configuration parameter for the 'get' and 'set' actions
+	              edit service configuration

+	              --discard
+	                     Discard the stashed erroneous configuration file in a  'edit  con‐ fig' command

+	              --recover
+	                     Recover  the  stashed erroneous configuration file in a 'edit con‐ fig' command

 	              -s PARM_SVCS, --service=PARM_SVCS
 	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
 Where
 	                      '!' is the expression negation operator
 	                      <sep> can be
 	                       ',' OR expressions
 	                       '+' AND expressions
 	                      <expr> can be
 	                        a glob on service names
 	                        <param><op><value>
 	                         Where
 	                          <param> can be
 	                            <rid>:
 	                            <group>:
 	                            <rid>.<key>
 	                            <group>.<key>
 	                          <op> can be
 	                            <  >  <=  >=  =
 	                            ~ with regexp value Examples:
 	                      '*dns,ha*+app.timeout>1'
 	                      'ip:+task:'
 	                      '!*excluded' Note:
 	                      '!' usage mandates single quoting the expression to prevent shell history expansion

 	              --status=PARM_STATUS
 	                     operate only on service in the specified status (up/down/warn)

 	              -c, --cluster
 	                     Execute  an  action  on all cluster nodes, aggregate the json out‐ puts.

 	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

 	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

 	              --daemon
 	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

 	              --debug
 	                     debug mode

 	              --env=ENV
 	                     export  the  uppercased  variable  in the os environment. with the create action only, set a env section  parameter  in  the  service configuration  file.  multiple --env <key>=<val> can be specified.
 	                     For all other actions.

 	              -p, --parallel
 	                     start actions on specified services in parallel

 	              --waitlock=PARM_WAITLOCK
 	                     A duration expression like '5s'.
 The maximum  wait  time  for  the action lock acquire.

 	              -h, --help
 	                     show this help message and exit

-	       svcmgr print config

-	              display service current configuration

-	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
-Where
-	                      '!' is the expression negation operator
-	                      <sep> can be
-	                       ',' OR expressions
-	                       '+' AND expressions
-	                      <expr> can be
-	                        a glob on service names
-	                        <param><op><value>
-	                         Where
-	                          <param> can be
-	                            <rid>:
-	                            <group>:
-	                            <rid>.<key>
-	                            <group>.<key>
-	                          <op> can be
-	                            <  >  <=  >=  =
-	                            ~ with regexp value Examples:
-	                      '*dns,ha*+app.timeout>1'
-	                      'ip:+task:'
-	                      '!*excluded' Note:
-	                      '!' usage mandates single quoting the expression to prevent shell history expansion

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     Execute  an  action  on all cluster nodes, aggregate the json out‐ puts.

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              --env=ENV
-	                     export  the  uppercased  variable  in the os environment. with the create action only, set a env section  parameter  in  the  service configuration  file.  multiple --env <key>=<val> can be specified.
-	                     For all other actions.

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     A duration expression like '5s'.
-The maximum  wait  time  for  the action lock acquire.

-	              -h, --help
-	                     show this help message and exit

-	       svcmgr set

-	              set a service configuration parameter

-	              --kw=KW
-	                     combined   with   the   set   action,  an  expression  like  <key‐ word>[@<scope>][[<index>]]<op><value>,  where  <op>  can  be  '=',
-	                     '+=',  '-='.
-Multiple --kw can be set to apply multiple configura‐ tion change in a file with a single write.

-	              --add=ADD
-	                     a list member to add from the value pointed by --param  in  a  set action.
-If --index is set, add the new element at that position in the list

-	              --index=INDEX
-	                     the position in the list pointed by --param where to add  the  new element on a set action

-	              --param=PARAM
-	                     point  a  service  configuration parameter for the 'get' and 'set' actions

-	              --remove=REMOVE
-	                     a list member to drop from the value pointed by --param in  a  set action

-	              --value=VALUE
-	                     set  a service configuration parameter value for the 'set --param' action

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
-Where
-	                      '!' is the expression negation operator
-	                      <sep> can be
-	                       ',' OR expressions
-	                       '+' AND expressions
-	                      <expr> can be
-	                        a glob on service names
-	                        <param><op><value>
-	                         Where
-	                          <param> can be
-	                            <rid>:
-	                            <group>:
-	                            <rid>.<key>
-	                            <group>.<key>
-	                          <op> can be
-	                            <  >  <=  >=  =
-	                            ~ with regexp value Examples:
-	                      '*dns,ha*+app.timeout>1'
-	                      'ip:+task:'
-	                      '!*excluded' Note:
-	                      '!' usage mandates single quoting the expression to prevent shell history expansion

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     Execute  an  action  on all cluster nodes, aggregate the json out‐ puts.

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              --env=ENV
-	                     export  the  uppercased  variable  in the os environment. with the create action only, set a env section  parameter  in  the  service configuration  file.  multiple --env <key>=<val> can be specified.
-	                     For all other actions.

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     A duration expression like '5s'.
-The maximum  wait  time  for  the action lock acquire.

-	              -h, --help
-	                     show this help message and exit

-	       svcmgr unset
+	       svcmgr get

-	              unset a node configuration parameter pointed by --param

-	              --param=PARAM
-	                     point  a  service  configuration parameter for the 'get' and 'set' actions
+	              get the raw or dereferenced value of a service configuration parameter

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
-Where
-	                      '!' is the expression negation operator
-	                      <sep> can be
-	                       ',' OR expressions
-	                       '+' AND expressions
-	                      <expr> can be
-	                        a glob on service names
-	                        <param><op><value>
-	                         Where
-	                          <param> can be
-	                            <rid>:
-	                            <group>:
-	                            <rid>.<key>
-	                            <group>.<key>
-	                          <op> can be
-	                            <  >  <=  >=  =
-	                            ~ with regexp value Examples:
-	                      '*dns,ha*+app.timeout>1'
-	                      'ip:+task:'
-	                      '!*excluded' Note:
-	                      '!' usage mandates single quoting the expression to prevent shell history expansion

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     Execute  an  action  on all cluster nodes, aggregate the json out‐ puts.

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              --env=ENV
-	                     export  the  uppercased  variable  in the os environment. with the create action only, set a env section  parameter  in  the  service configuration  file.  multiple --env <key>=<val> can be specified.
-	                     For all other actions.

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     A duration expression like '5s'.
-The maximum  wait  time  for  the action lock acquire.

-	              -h, --help
-	                     show this help message and exit

-	       svcmgr update

-	              update definitions in an existing service configuration file

 	              --dry-run
 	                     Show the action execution plan